Flying cars are closer than you think

 But flying cars are only part of the picture.
 That's according to Boeing, which acquired Uber's partner Aurora and which wants to prove that a century-old company can still be at the forefront of futuristic aviation.

 Just as we don't use one single type of vehicle today for all our travel needs, Boeing says our future transport needs will be diverse, too.
-According to Steve Nordlund, the vice president of Boeing's future transport division Boeing NeXt, that could mean ridesharing in a Boeing-made air taxi to the airport, and then flying at "outrageous speeds" in one of Boeing's hypersonic jets to get from Tokyo to London in three hours.
+According to Steve Nordlund, the vice president of the company's future transport division, Boeing Next, that could mean ridesharing in a Boeing-made air taxi to the airport, and then flying at "outrageous speeds" in one of Boeing's hypersonic jets to get from Tokyo to London in three hours.

 "Our vision is not that someone pulls a car that converts to an airplane out of their garage and takes off in their driveway," Nordlund said.